Kate’s Best Penne with Spicy Vodka Sauce Recipe

 step six

-Stir the pasta into the sauce and cook over low heat until the pasta is well coated and warm.
+Stir the cooked pasta into the sauce and cook over low heat until the pasta is well coated and warm.
 If the sauce seems too thick add some of the reserved pasta water a little at a time until it is nice and saucy.
 I don’t typically add butter but you could stir in a pat of butter here too for a little extra indulgence.

 step seven